xBourner/status-card/README.md

 5. Install **Status Card**.
 6. **Clear your browser cache** and reload (F5) Home Assistant.

-For more info look at this link: [How to add Custom Repositories](https://hacs.xyz/docs/faq/custom_repositories/)
+For more info look at [How to add Custom Repositories](https://hacs.xyz/docs/faq/custom_repositories/)

 <p align="right">